KylerZan23/fitness-trackerV2/README.md

 ### Features

 1. **OAuth Authentication**: Securely connect to the Strava API using OAuth 2.0
-2. **Run Retrieval**: Fetch run data from Strava and display it in a table
+2. **Run Listing**: View your recent runs from Strava with detailed metrics
-3. **Manual Run Logging**: Manually log runs to Strava when not tracked with a device
+3. **Manual Run Logging**: Log runs manually with custom distances, times, and descriptions
-4. **Token Management**: Automatic handling of token refresh and secure storage
-5. **Imperial Unit Support**: Display all distances in miles, pace in minutes per mile, and elevation in feet
+4. **Imperial Units**: All distances displayed in miles instead of kilometers for better user experience
+   - Miles for distances (instead of kilometers)
+   - Feet for elevation (instead of meters)
+   - Minutes per mile for pace (instead of minutes per kilometer)

+### Unit Conversion

+The application includes a centralized unit conversion system in `src/lib/units.ts`:

+1. **Metric to Imperial Conversion**: Automatically converts all API data from metric (meters) to imperial (miles/feet)
+2. **Imperial to Metric Conversion**: Converts user inputs from imperial units to metric for API submissions
+3. **Formatted Displays**: Provides formatted output strings with appropriate units (e.g., "3.14 mi", "150 ft")
+4. **Pace Calculation**: Calculates and formats running pace in minutes per mile

+For more information on the imperial units implementation, see the [Imperial Units Support ADR](docs/adr/imperial-units-support.md).

 ### Architecture